wbamberg/bootbonnet/src/posts/cowichan-8-2024.md

 Boring ferry chat.
 There are two ferries you have to catch: the big one from Swartz Bay to Tsawwassen, and before that, the little one from Mill Bay to Brentwood Bay.
 There were Swartz Bay ferries at 4pm, 5pm, and 7pm.
 I really didn't want to be on the 7pm ferry.
 There were Mill Bay ferries at 1:50 and 3pm.
 If I caught the 3pm, it would probably (maybe?) get me onto the 5pm ferry.
 But if it was late or I was too slow, it meant I'd have to wait 2 hours for the next one at 7.
 So I decided I'd really like to get the previous one, at 1:50pm.
 And having spent too long at the farmer's, I had to hammer it (by my very slow standards), which I then did.

 This was a shame as it meant I couldn't get coffee at [Shawnigan House](https://www.shawnigancoffee.com/), or baked treats next door at Oma's bakery, or more coffee at Bru-Go's at the Mill Bay shopping centre.
 And most of the riding was on roads.
-I made it to the 1:50 ferry with time to spare, and an old guy with an ebike twisted the knife by telling me he'd just come over from Brentwood to get coffee at Bru-Go's and it was great.
+I made it to the 1:50 ferry with time to spare, and a guy with an ebike twisted the knife by telling me he'd just come over from Brentwood to get coffee at Bru-Go's and it was great.

 ![Mill Bay Ferry](/images/cowichan-8/mill-bay-ferry.jpeg)